Anopheles gambiae

 What can I find?
 Homologues, gene trees, and whole genome alignments across multiple species.

-More about comparative analysis
+More about comparative analyses

 Download alignments (EMF)

-More about the Ensembl Metazoa microarray annotation strategy
+More about variation in Ensembl Metazoa